 PlanaFlor: Brazil’s Green New Deal for Nature-Based Economic Recovery

-PlanaFlor is a plan under the Brazilian Foundation for Sustainable Development (FBDS), which aims to provide environmental, economic, and social considerations for the effective implementation of the Brazilian Forest Code in all Brazilian biomes.
+PlanaFlor is an initiative led by the Brazilian Foundation for Sustainable Development (FBDS), which aims to provide environmental, economic, and social considerations for the effective implementation of the Brazilian Forest Code in all Brazilian biomes.
 This law is intended to promote rural production by generating jobs and income while prioritizing forest protection and recovery.

-Conservation Strategy Fund's Brazil team is working with BVRio in drafting technical reports in order to identify the monetary and climatic impacts of land use changes proposed by PlanaFlor
+Conservation Strategy Fund (CSF)-Brazil worked with BVRio in drafting technical reports in order to identify the monetary and impacts of land use changes proposed by PlanaFlor.

-CSF Brazil contributes to PlanaFlor by focusing on two key areas:
+CSF Brazil contributed to PlanaFlor by focusing on two key areas:

 - Strategic design for conservation and reforestation: developing a national strategy to prioritize forest restoration and offsets based on ecosystem service demands, such as water supply, carbon storage, and biodiversity, while aligning with legal requirements and economic opportunities.